 Why Study Nutrition?

-Students in the nutrition option focus on the study of nutrients in food and their relationship to health and disease.
-The nutrition program is an accredited didactic program in nutrition and dietetics (DP), and students become eligible for dietetic internships which lead to the professional credential, registered dietitian (RD).
+Undergraduate students in the food and nutrition concentration focus on the study of nutrients in food and their relationship to health and disease.
+The food and nutrition concentration is an accredited didactic program in nutrition and dietetics (DP), and students become eligible for dietetic internships which lead to the professional credential, registered dietitian (RD).
 Registered dietitians are food and nutrition experts.
 The US Bureau of Labor Statistics expects employment of dietitians and nutritionists to grow 21 percent from 2012 to 2022, faster than the average for all occupations.
 The role of food in preventing and treating illnesses, such as diabetes, is now well known.
 More dietitians and nutritionists will be needed to provide care for patients with various medical conditions and to advise people who want to improve their overall health.

 What will you study?

 How to become a Registered Dietitian:

 The Nutrition concentration in the Food Science, Nutrition and Health Promotion major is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics (formerly the American Dietetic Association (ADA) as a Didactic Program in Dietetics (DPD).
 Successful completion of the bachelor’s degree in the Nutrition concentration at MSU qualifies students to compete for placement in ACEND-accredited supervised practice programs (most commonly dietetic internships), which are a required next step toward earning the Registered Dietitian Nutritionist (RDN) credential.
 Following completion of a supervised practice program, students are eligible to take a national registration examination to earn the RDN credential.
 Program outcomes data are available upon request.

 Accreditation Council for Education in Nutrition and Dietetics